What are Opiates?

 What is the Timeline for Opiate Withdrawal?

-Withdrawal from opiates can be a wrenching and even dangerous process.
+Withdrawal from opiates can be a dangerous process.
 The timeline for withdrawal symptoms can vary depending on whether the opiate is short or long-acting, as well as the duration of use, the dosage, and the individual’s overall health.
 However, generally, the opiate withdrawal timeline can be described as follows:

-Opiate withdrawal timeline usually begins eight to thirty hours after the last dose and lasts four to ten days.
+The opiate withdrawal timeline usually begins eight to thirty hours after the last dose and lasts four to ten days.
 Some people will experience opiate withdrawal symptoms quickly, while others may experience symptoms for a month or longer.

 24-72 Hours After Last Dose